Click here for the PDF version

 When people have no time for the Word and lack the energy and excitement to search out, study and meditate on the Torah and commands of יהוה, then it is clear that they have no true fear of יהוה and clearly do not delight in Him either..

 Tehillah/Psalm 40:8 “I have delighted to do Your pleasure, O my Elohim, and Your Torah is within my heart.”

-Tehillah/Psalm 147:11 “יהוה takes pleasure in those who fear Him, in those who wait for His kindness.”
+Tehillah/Psalm 147:11 “יהוה takes pleasure in those who fear Him, in those who wait for His loving-commitment.”

 Diḇre haYamim Aleph/1 Chronicles 29:3 “And also, because I delighted in the House of my Elohim, I have treasure of gold and silver; I give for the House of my Elohim even more than all that I have prepared for the Set-apart House:”

-These are some of the words that Dawiḏ spoke to all the assembly when speaking about the great work that lay ahead for Shelomoh in building the House of יהוה and how it delighted him greatly to give in great abundance toward the work.
+These are some of the words that Dawiḏ spoke to all the assembly, when speaking about the great work that lay ahead for Shelomoh, in building the House of יהוה and how it had delighted him greatly to give in great abundance toward the work..